evolvingstuff/vdw2/content/posts/vitamin-d-now-conclusive-for-covid-dr-campbell-video-and-transcript.md

 * 51% protection against death, Vitamin D supplementation.

 Now on this channel, we&#39;ve been  **talking about Vitamin D since we started the channel in 2007** , a long time ago now, and we&#39;ve been talking about it throughout the COVID pandemic period of time.
-Now, we have this  **new meta-analysis from Italy, definite protection against admission to intensive care for patients that are ill or hospitalized.**   **&lt;span style=&quot;color:orange;&quot;&gt;I now believe it&#39;s unethical&lt;/span&gt;**  for authorizing bodies, Medicines and Healthcare Regulatory Authority and FDA and people like this around the world, not to advise vitamin D supplementation for poorly people and arguably for the whole population.
+Now, we have this  **new meta-analysis from Italy, definite protection against admission to intensive care for patients that are ill or hospitalized.**   **&lt;span style=&quot;color:#00F;&quot;&gt;I now believe it&#39;s unethical&lt;/span&gt;**  for authorizing bodies, Medicines and Healthcare Regulatory Authority and FDA and people like this around the world, not to advise vitamin D supplementation for poorly people and arguably for the whole population.

 ##### &quot;Vitamin D is about as safe as cabbage&quot;